casper-network/ceps/text/0058-incoming-request-qos.md

 [guide-level-explanation]: #guide-level-explanation

 Each incoming request is subtracted from a periodically refreshed per-peer allowance (see [CEP42](0042-network-qos.md) for details).
-Should a node exceed this allowance, incoming messages are temporarily delayed and no further data is read from the peers connection, causing regular backpressure through the underlying TCP/IP connection.
+Should a node exceed this allowance, incoming messages are temporarily delayed and no further data is read from the peer's connection, causing regular backpressure through the underlying TCP/IP connection.
 It is important to note that in this case the burden of buffering requests is on the requesting peer, which is ideal.

-Initially, only `GetRequest` messages, which typically make up the bulk of the traffic when joining, are subject to this limitation, although this can easily expanded to other network message types.
+Initially, only `GetRequest` messages, which typically make up the bulk of the traffic when joining, are subject to this limitation, although this can easily be expanded to other network message types.

 ## Reference-level explanation